LouisIV/toss-up/DEPLOYMENT.md

    - Output Directory: `.next` (auto-detected)
    - Install Command: `pnpm install`

-## Step 3: Set Up Database
+## Step 3: Set Up Neon Database

-### Add Vercel Postgres

-1. In your Vercel dashboard, go to your project
-2. Navigate to the "Storage" tab
+### Create Neon Database

+1. Go to [neon.tech](https://neon.tech) and sign up/login
-3. Click "Create Database" → "Postgres"
+2. Click "Create Project"
-4. Choose a name for your database (e.g., `toss-up-db`)
+3. Choose a name for your project (e.g., `toss-up`)
-5. Select a region close to your users
+4. Select a region close to your users
+5. Choose a PostgreSQL version (15+ recommended)
-6. Click "Create"
+6. Click "Create Project"

+### Get Database Connection String

+1. In your Neon dashboard, go to your project
+2. Navigate to the "Connection Details" section
+3. Copy the connection string (it will look like: `postgresql://username:password@host:port/database?sslmode=require`)

-### Configure Environment Variables
+### Configure Environment Variables in Vercel

 1. In your Vercel project dashboard, go to "Settings" → "Environment Variables"
-2. Add the following variables (they should be automatically added when you create the Postgres database):
+2. Add the following variable:
-   - `POSTGRES_URL` (automatically provided by Vercel)
-   - `DATABASE_URL` (automatically provided by Vercel)
+   - `DATABASE_URL` - Paste your Neon connection string here

 ## Step 4: Deploy Database Schema